prince183/prince183/README.md

 ### Hi, I'm Prince Kumar! 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently pursuing my Bachelor of Engineering from Army Institute Of Technology
 - 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with making project